timhannifan/fine-free/README.md

-## What civic issue does this address?
+# minml

+### About
-Streets and parking spots in Chicago (and other cities) are often inaccessible on an ad-hoc basis due to residential permits, construction, street cleaning, snow removal, parades and festivals, police activity, fallen trees, movie permitting, and other reasons.
-Street parking is a veritable minefield in large cities around the world.
+Stree parking spots are often inaccessible on an ad-hoc basis due to residential permits, construction, street cleaning, snow removal, parades and festivals, police activity, fallen trees, movie permitting, and other reasons.
+Street parking is a veritable fine minefield in cities around the world.

-Although some cities publish a list of street closures, they usually do not cover these types of temporary and unexpected events.
+Although some cities publish lists of street parking closures, they usually do not cover these types of temporary and unexpected events.
 This app provides a way for people to report local parking information, and access real-time updates for their current location anywhere in the world.

-## Usage
+### Usage
 To run locally, ensure that you have the requirements below installed, then clone the repo and start the Rails app.

 ```